 Five songs (including “Milenberg Joys” and “Mr. Jelly Lord”) have Jelly Roll Morton guesting on piano, making those among the earliest integrated instrumental jazz recordings.
 Also included on this twofer are all of the alternate takes, the NORK’s final two sessions from 1925 (with Santo Pecora on trombone) and Mares’ only other recordings, his excellent set from Jan.
 26, 1935.

-The recording quality is as good as it gets for these early recordings, the music is timeless, and the informative booklet is a plus.
+The recording quality is as good as it gets for these early recordings [not anymore], the music is timeless, and the informative booklet is a plus.
 This is an essential acquisition for all serious early jazz libraries.

 Since this review was published a new definitive set has been produced, please read: New Orleans Rhythm Kings Restored by Rivermont